ferseiti/reproducibility/README.md

 ### Training the Network

+DISCLAIMER: It is not recommended that one executes the training by this time.
+That is due to the heavy processing it does.
+For instance, with the setup presented below, the complete training took over 15h to execute.
+An execution with CPUs was not tested.

 It is possible to run the training.
-The notebook within deliver/train-9-3-5-64.ipynb does so for the results presented.
+One should take the following steps to do so:

+- Run the notebook dev/prepare_data.ipynb
+- Verify that the file crop_data.h5 was generated
+- Run deliver/train-9-3-5-64.ipynb

 The training was executed on a server with 8 NVIDIA V100-32GB and the following setup:
 ```